 Student Finance for Home Students

-If you’re paying for your fees with a student loan, make sure that you have sorted your student finance arrangements and let us know during your enrolment.
-Hopefully, your application for a tuition fee loan and maintenance loan (if you even are applying for these) will be long gone.
-But you can still apply now or contact Student Finance England to let them know anything that might have changed.
+If you’re using a student loan to pay your fees, make sure your student finance arrangements are in place and provide the details when you enrol.
+Ideally, your application for a tuition fee loan and maintenance loan (if you're applying for both) will already be approved.
+But if not, it’s still possible to apply or to contact Student Finance England (SFE) if your circumstances have changed.

 You can even try to work out just how much you will receive from Student Finance England if you take out a maintenance loan.
 If you know how much your student loan will be, you know how much you have to spend!
 Check out the student finance calculator online.